apache/spark/docs/sql-programming-guide.md

 ### Saving to Persistent Tables

 `DataFrames` can also be saved as persistent tables into Hive metastore using the `saveAsTable` command.
-Notice that existing Hive deployment is not necessary to use this feature.
+Notice that an existing Hive deployment is not necessary to use this feature.
 Spark will create a default local Hive metastore (using Derby) for you.
 Unlike the `createOrReplaceTempView` command, `saveAsTable` will materialize the contents of the DataFrame and create a pointer to the data in the Hive metastore.
 Persistent tables will still exist even after your Spark program has restarted, as